 - You can always write about your experiences related to interior designing through blog posts and let other people and fellow interior designers learn through your experiences.

-I hope this blog was able to give you insights to better your job as an Interior Designer and teach you a few new things as well.
+With all things considered, we hope this blog was able to give you insights to better your job as an Interior Designer and teach you a few new things as well.

 Thanks for stopping by.